baetyl/baetyl/doc/us-en/setup/Install-OpenEdge-on-Linux.md

 The bin directory stores the openedge executable binary file, the etc directory stores the configuration of OpenEdge, and the var directory stores the configuration and resources for the modules of OpenEdge.

-Then, open a new terminal and execute the command `docker stats` to view the running status of the container in the installted docker, as shown in the following picture:
+Then, open a new terminal and execute the command `docker stats` to view the running status of the container in the installed docker, as shown in the following picture:

 ![view the docker containers status](../../images/setup/docker-stats-before.png)